desmos-labs/desmos/docs/architecture/adr-024-decentralized-identifiers-registry.md

     // Documentation: https://www.w3.org/TR/did-core/#also-known-as
     string also_known_as = 4;

-    // Keys of verification methods for verifying digital signature, must have at least one associated to Desmos address. repeated VerificationMethod verification_methods = 5;
+    // Keys of verification methods for verifying digital signature, must have at least one associated to Desmos account. repeated VerificationMethod verification_methods = 5;

     // Id of keys for authentication within verification methods (optional).